 Cleaning the fronts of the keys is very similar to cleaning the tops.
 You can use the same solution and material.
 However, instead of cleaning the keys from the back to the front, you will need to clean them from the bottom to the top.
 This will also help prevent dirt and dust from settling into the cracks between keys.

-Pianos are expensive, so it is important to take the necessary steps to keep them clean and protected.
+Pianos are an investment that can last a lifetime if taken care of, so it is important to take the necessary steps to keep them clean and protected.
 It is also important to use the tools at your disposal to maintain your piano’s functionality.
 Get it tuned regularly and hire a professional whenever you move it.

 Here at Ogden Piano Gallery, we understand the value of regular maintenance.
 Vigilantly maintaining your piano will help significantly extend its life.
 We offer both piano moving and piano tuning and maintenance services.
 To learn more about taking care of your piano, contact us today!